 They’re confident about their ability to be close to someone and ‘show love’ without being smothering or needy; and view relationships as both safe and rewarding.
 They also have reasonable expectations that others will return their love.
 Most of their relationships last long and when they don’t, they approach a break-up calmly and in a constructive way.

-When trying to attract back their ex, don’t get anxious when they don’t receive a text from their ex.
+When trying to attract back their ex, people with a healthy attachment don’t get anxious when they don’t receive a text from their ex.
 They are usually more positive and more realistic about their chances because they believe that partners (and exes) generally have good intentions and that any negative behaviours their partner (or ex) may display are temporary and reversible.
 Only when there is clear evidence that their ex acted with malicious intent or is purposefully being hurtful do securely attached people attribute bad intentions to an ex and act to protect themselves.
 This self-confidence allows them to be proactive and consistent in both words and actions – and it pays off.
 Compared to insecurely attached, securely attached individuals are more likely to get back their ex.

 Insecure attachment in romantic relationships and why they struggle